magicmatatjahu/adi/README.md

 ```

 - Handle wrappers on circular injections - especially `Decorate` and `OnInitHook`
-- Rethink imported records - they can be handled in this way that they will merged with providers in parents by references to the definitions - it's not a good idea - how then handle new definitions in children injectors?
-- Think about creating modules from exports which is not imported, so they are not created before exporting
 - Check deep extends
-- Think about order of initializing and destroying modules - at the moment initializing is from end and destroying from beginning stack
-- Implement something like `.of` or `createPortal` like in TypeDI - https://docs.typestack.community/typedi/#using-multiple-containers-and-scoped-containers
-- Rethink session - for example: in method injection it stores information about previous sessions - this can be misleading for singleton because for it previous sessions point to the element that created it first
 - Add initialization of all injectors (even new Injector([])) to the `.build` method.
-- Fix problem with parent Injector in ProtInjector and exporting - it should be maybe always NilInjector

 React:
 - Fix problem with ProtoInjector - when ProtInjector is created before it should point to the parent from context - it must point to the parent before creating, so it jmust be inside React context when ProtoInjector is creating